Code-Institute-Submissions/away-day/TESTING.md

 ## Bugfixes

-- Harnessing power of Google Maps, getting and setting properties, displaying markers and information >>>
 - Occasionally the call to Google's Places API would fail on account of the callback to my initMap function, and no amount of tinkering with Try/Catch would get any alternative images to show up in place of the #map box.
 I tried moving scripts around and removing the async property from the script tags, but luckily Kevin Loughrey at Code Institute was on hand to advise my to